 However, maintaining and keeping up with new Apple products has become a notoriously expensive task, to the point where getting new Lightning cables for charging or data transfer every time the old cable breaks can ultimately take a notable bite out of your budget.
 This is why it’s important for you to know what are the best and most cost-effective Lightning cables on the market, how to choose the one that best fits your needs, and how to correctly utilize them to prolong their lifespan.

-Our top picks of the best Lightning to USB cables
+Our Top Picks of the Best Lightning to USB Cables

 How we picked our favorites?

-Cable length, durability, price, and other up-front characteristics are easy to cycle through and compare depending on your needs and budget, while real-life performance and reliability can’t be evaluated through these specifications alone.
+Cable length, durability, budget, and other up-front characteristics are easy to cycle through and compare depending on your needs and budget, while real-life performance and reliability can’t be evaluated through these specifications alone.
 This is why we looked mainly at customer feedback on each product, specifically, the amount of positive feedback and the consistency of specific issues between dissatisfied customers.